View Dyslexie font | View high contrast

 • will presenters require training prior to the event in order to assist them in presenting to diverse audiences?

-• Roving Microphone, ensuring that on-line participants can hear the in-venue participants and speaker
+• is a roving microphone needed to help ensure that on-line participants can hear the in-venue participants and speaker

 If there is a virtual or online component of the event ensure you consider this aspect in all planning.
 Visit our inclusive teaching around online content delivery